Akhan521/Snaption/README.md

 - **Pre-trained models** available for immediate use
 - **Extensible training pipeline** with advanced data augmentation
 - **Professional MLOps practices** including checkpointing, monitoring, and reproducibility
+> **📦 Installation Note**: Snaption is intentionally distributed as a source installation project rather than a PyPI package.
+This design choice prioritizes code transparency, easy modification, and focuses on demonstrating ML engineering skills over package distribution.
+My project structure follows production-ready packaging standards and could be published to PyPI, if extended for broader use.

 **Potential Real-World Applications:**
 - Accessibility tools for visually impaired users